Hyperspace-Music/lyrics-fetcher/README.md

-# Lyrix API
+# Lyrics Fetcher

-A node.js API that extract synced lyrics from Musixmatch through Spotify.
-Check the source code on how it works, it is well commented/document lol.
-Also do not hestitate to ask me any questions

-##Guide
+Microservice for hyperspace music that fetches synced lyrics to any song, via the spotify API.

+## Guide

 Token Url